Nick Bertozzi

 Nick Bertozzi (born May 26, 1970) is an American comic book writer and artist, as well as a commercial illustrator and teacher of cartooning.
 His series Rubber Necker from Alternative Comics won the 2003 Harvey Awards for best new talent and best new series.
-His project, The Salon (published by St. Martin's Press), examines the creation of cubism in 1907 Paris in the context of a fictional murder mystery.
+He has published more than a dozen graphic novels, with about half of them collaborations and the rest written and drawn by Bertozzi.

-Early life
+Early life and education

-Bertozzi grew up on the East Side of Providence, Rhode Island, and in Rehoboth, Massachusetts, and got his BA from the University of Massachusetts Amherst.
-He has lived in Madrid, Philadelphia, and New York City.
+Bertozzi was born in a naval hospital in Queens.
+He grew up on the East Side of Providence, Rhode Island, and in Rehoboth, Massachusetts, and got his B.A., in Spanish Literature, from the University of Massachusetts Amherst.